openbroadcaster/openbroadcaster.github.io/troubleShooting.md

 ### Signal phase
 {:toc}

-The INPUTS on the USB-XLR adapter are wired are out of phase, causing a muffled or variable output signal.
+The INPUTS on the USB-XLR adapter are wired and out of phase coming from the manufacturer, causing a muffled or variable output signal.
 To fix, you will need to swap wires to pins 2 and 3 (i.e the red and white wires) in ONLY ONE of the female XLRs.
 This will require solder and a soldering iron.
+This procedure will leave the bare ground wire on pin 1.

+Alternative to soldering.
+A short phase corrected jumper cable may be placed inline on either one of the INPUTS.

+Instructions for DIY "Phase corrected cable" may be found on the [workbench](#workbench).

 ![ XLR Pins](/img/xlr.png ){: .xlr}    ![ XLR Pins](/img/pins.png ){: .pins}